 The Dodd-Frank Wall Street Reform and Consumer Protection Act (the "Dodd-Frank Act"), signed into law on July 21, 2010, includes Section 1502, pursuant to which the SEC adopted additional disclosure requirements related to certain minerals sourced from the Democratic Republic of Congo and surrounding countries, or "conflict minerals," for which such conflict minerals are necessary to the functionality of a product manufactured, or contracted to be manufactured, by an SEC reporting company.
 The metals covered by the final rules are commonly referred to as "3TG" and include tin, tantalum, tungsten and gold.
-Implementation of the new disclosure requirements could affect the sourcing and availability of some of the minerals used in the manufacture of our products.
+Compliance with the disclosure requirements could affect the sourcing and availability of some of the minerals used in the manufacture of our products.
 Our supply chain is complex, and if we are not able to conclusively verify the origins for all conflict minerals used in our products or that our products are "conflict free," we may face reputational challenges with our customers or investors.
 Furthermore, we may also encounter challenges to satisfy customers who require that our products be certified as "conflict free," which could place us at a competitive disadvantage if we are unable to do so.
 Additionally, as there may be only a limited number of suppliers offering "conflict free" metals, we cannot be sure that we will be able to obtain necessary metals from such suppliers in sufficient quantities or at competitive prices.
 We could incur significant costs related to the compliance process, including potential difficulty or added costs in satisfying the disclosure requirements.
-Our first report thereon is expected to be required in 2017.
+Other laws or regulations impacting our supply chain may have similar consequences.